Payouts API

 Create payout request flow

-The create payout request flow enables you create a payout to pay multiple customers.
+The create payout request flow enables you to create a payout to pay multiple customers.

 Create payout request flow.